graptolite/experim-geodata-proc/cross-section-plotting/README.md

 Run `process_lithology.py`, making sure `KEEP_EVERY_N` in `config.py` has been set to preference (the code will discard everything except values in a flattened list with indices that are a multiple of `KEEP_EVERY_N`).

 # "Surface" Cross Section Plotting
 Run `plotting.py` with the list of desired coordinates in the `p_s` variable at the top of the file.
-This will produce line sections with interpolated lithologies and topographies.x
+This will produce line sections with interpolated lithologies and topographies.
+Be aware that this process is **very resource-intensive**.